yamesjamess/p4-roller-criu/README.md

 ### Content
 * Information on the website is created by the developer.
+  * Inpsiration from Roller Criu Cork (more info below)
+  * Inspiration from Cork Figure Skating Association (more info below)

 ### Media
 * Kodchasarn font was used and imported from [Google Fonts](https://fonts.google.com/)